Daily Weather Forecast For Watertown - NewsBreak

 Thursday, October 14

-Partly sunny during the day; while partly cloudy then areas of frost overnight
+Partly sunny during the day; while mostly cloudy then patchy frost overnight

 - Windy: 22 mph